 We exist in a sea of islands.
-Our ocean is a great connector.
-We have always relied on the ocean for food and to connect us to others.
+The ocean does not divide use, it connects us as one community.
+We have always relied on the ocean for food, transportation and inspiration.
 We are interdependent.
-It is important that we get to know our islands environment- the geography, the habitats, our special plant and animal species and the ways that human behavior threatens the balance of the ecosystem.
+It is important that we get to know our islands environment- the geography, the habitats, our special plant and animal species and the ways human behavior threatens the balance of the ecosystem.
 There is a lot of basic information in this section that will help us to understand where we are, what we have on our islands and the best ways to protect it all for the present and the future.

-Geography

-Maps - Use the assistance of technology, i.e. search engines, to help correctly fill out and label the maps below.
+Geography- Maps - Use the assistance of technology ie search engines, to help correctly fill out and label the maps below.
 Don't forget to indicate the cardinal directions.

 - Oceania

 - Micronesia

 - Marianas

-- Individual islands (Guam and Saipan)
+- Individual islands (Yap)

-Different Habitats of Guam/Marianas
+Different Habitats of Yap

-Using this prezi link have students learn and explore the varying habitats on our islands.
-Break the into 5 groups to create a poster board of the 5 different habitats.
+Using this prezi link: https://prezi.com/wq2ubianinpj/copy-of-adventure-is-land, have students learn and explore the varying habitats on our islands.
+Break into 5 groups to create a poster board of the 5 different habitats.